-If multiple equivalent studies are available, the datasets can in principle be merged before fitting any dose-response model.
-If the survival in the control differs among the experiments, it may be appropriate to transform the data using a corrected survival before merging.
+If multiple equivalent studies are available, the datasets can in principle be merged before fitting any dose-response model (an example is given in EFSA (2009), Section 2.4.3).
+If the survival in the control differs among the experiments, it may be appropriate to transform the data using a corrected survival before merging, for instance by using the Abbott's Formula (Abbot, 1987).

-In cases, where the results of equivalent studies differ considerably, fitting a single model to a merged dataset will lead to a large uncertainty.
+In cases where the results of equivalent studies differ considerably, e.g., if the $LC{50}$ values are more than one order of magnitude apart (ECHA, 2017), fitting a single model to a merged dataset will lead to a large uncertainty.
 In such case, it is worth exploring whether the recorded difference is due to any known external factor, or whether the experiments differ in their level of reliability.
 It should be decided case-by-case if such experiments are excluded from the effect assessment.
+If no explanation can be found and the results are for the same species and endpoints, they can be aggregated into a geometric mean (ECHA, 2017).